raystack/stencil/docs/docs/clients/clojure.md

-# Stencil Clojure Client
+# Clojure

 A Clojure library designed to easily encode and decode protobuf messages by using Clojure maps.

 ## Installation